prevwong/craft.js/packages/documentation/docs/key-concepts.md

 }
 ```

-Additionally, if the component is a User Component, we can collect the internal state relevant to its corresponding `Node`:
+Additionally, if the component is a User Component, we can collect the internal state relevant to its corresponding `Node` as such:

 ```jsx
 const MyComponent = () => {